cjdbarlow/bedside-notebook/assessment/env/major.md

 * Recovery

-##Incident Response
-Response involves:
+##Overview of Incident Response
+Response **from all services** involves **CSCATT**:
 * Command and Control
 	* Scene layout
 * Safety
+Of:
+	* Self
+	* Scene
+	* Survivors
+* Communications
+Particularly the **ETHANE** approach.
+* Assessment
+	* Hazards
+	* CCS
+* Triage
-* Establishing communications
+* Treatment
-* Conducting initial assessment
+* Transport

+Priorities are to:
+* Save life
+* Prevent escalation
+* Relieve suffering
+* Protect property
+* Launch inquiries

+Medical response is led by the:
+* Ambulance Commander
+* Medical Commander

 ###Command and Control
+>Organisations are commanded, situations are controlled, and resources are coordinated

 * Command
 Held by each emergency service at scene.
 	* Runs vertically in each service
 * Control
 Held by **one** service at scene.
 	* Runs horizontally **across the services**
 	* In Australia, service in control will depend on the nature of the incident
+	Ambulance and medical are never a control agency.

 Tiers of Command: